Great Unrest: Notable events

-From 1911 to 1914, there were more than 3000 strikes, with over 1200 in 1913 alone.
+From 1911 to 1914, there were more than 3,000 strikes, with over 1,200 in 1913 alone.
 The number of working days lost was in the tens of millions, and the percentage of the working population involved in strikes increased more than three times between the first decade of the 20th century and the year 1911.
-The strikes involved both male and female workers, but they were not necessarily in the same unions, and the latter were also influenced by the contemporary women's suffrage movement.
+The strikes involved male and female workers, but they were not necessarily in the same unions, and the latter were also influenced by the contemporary women's suffrage movement.
 The period of the unrest coincided with other social upheavals reshaping Britain, including the Irish Nationalist struggle, the Unionist backlash and the women's suffrage movement.
-The events led later historians to argue (scholars, however, now tend to agree their conclusions were overstated) that without the outbreak of World War I in 1914, there may have been a massive revolt in Britain.
+The events led later historians to argue (scholars now tend to agree their conclusions were overstated) that without the outbreak of World War I in 1914, there may have been a massive revolt in Britain.

 Contemporary reactions

 Contemporary reactions ranged from supportive to extremely negative, with papers of record like The Times often arguing for the government to be harder on the strikers, whereas more niche publications like the New Age and New Witness gave some modicum of support to the movement.
 The last two however tended to couch their support in elitist language and looked down upon the working people, rather than viewing them as equals.
 Various activist groups and radical movements also published their own papers in which they argued for or against strategic decisions or policies being undertaken.